Engee documentation

 Parallel connection

-Use the + operator or the parallel function to connect LTI models in parallel, for example:
+Use the operator + or a function parallel for parallel connection of LTI models, for example:

 In [ ]: